What Are the Best Scooters for 3 Year Olds

 Mini Micro Deluxe

-Lightweight - It's extremely lightweight (at only 1.81kg) and this is one of it's unique features.
-For young children the lighter the scooter the easier it is to control, manoeuvre.
+Lightweight - It's exceptionally lightweight (at only 1.8kg).
+No other scooter with a height adjustable handlebar gets close to being so light.
+For young children the lighter the scooter the easier it is to control.
 Children often learn to scoot by picking up a scooter, for example to change direction.
-They can easily get it up and down kerbs and through doorways.
-Plus it's light for adults to carry when they've had enough too.
+And lifting the mini micro is no problem!
+Even small children can easily lift it up and down kerbs and through doorways.
+Plus it's light for adults to carry when the kids have had enough.

-Wheels - the PU wheels offer a really smooth ride.
+Wheels - the non-marking PU wheels offer an ultra smooth ride.
+Like all micro parts the quality of the wheels are awesome.
 Some cheaper scooters have wheels made of plastic, it's best to avoid these types altogether.

 Height adjustable - the mini micro deluxe differs from the mini micro classic in that it has a height adjustable handlebar.
 The lowest height setting is 43cm (which means it is really good for small children).
-The heighest height setting is 69cm.
-This means that the handlebar will be the perfect height for each child.
-A handlebar around waist height is the best height for scootering.
+The highest height setting is 69cm.
+This means that the handlebar will be the perfect height for each child in the 2 to 5 age range.

 Handlebar - it's worth noting that the handlebar doesn't fold.
-The reason it doesn't have a foldable handlbar is that it will add weigh to the scooter.
+The reason it doesn't have a foldable handlbar is that it will add weight to the scooter.
 The makers want to have something as light as possible as kids find it harder to control heavier scooters.
-However the handlebar is removable and can be done so quickly.
+However the handlebar is removable from the base and can be done so quickly.
 This means you can easily take it on holiday and it's easier to store.

 Other features - It has an anodised stem which protects the scooter from corrosion.
 It also has a rear brake for safe stopping.
 The weight limit is 35kg or 5 stone, 7Ibs.